Quick Answer

 What Gets Verified

-Heritage Web can verify many professional credentials, including:
+Heritage Web can verify many types of professional credentials, including:

-Legal: State bar licenses, federal bar admissions, patent bar registration
+Legal: State bar licenses, federal bar admissions, patent bar registration, immigration court admission

-Medical: Medical licenses (MD, DO), nursing licenses, dental licenses, DEA registration
+Medical: Medical licenses (MD, DO), nursing licenses (RN, LPN, NP), dental licenses, pharmacy licenses, psychology licenses, therapy/counseling licenses (LCSW, LPC, LMFT), DEA registration

 Real Estate: Salesperson and broker licenses, appraiser licenses

-Financial: CPA licenses, insurance licenses, securities licenses (Series 7, 63, etc.)
+Financial: CPA licenses, insurance licenses, securities licenses (Series 7, 63, 65, etc.), CFP certification

 Other Regulated Professions: Contractor licenses, engineering licenses (PE), teaching certificates